Treasure Galaxy!

-Treasure Galaxy! is an educational computer game published by The Learning Company in 1994 for both Windows and Macintosh.
-It is aimed at children ages 5 to 9 and is intended to teach children reading, basic mathematics and logic skills.
+Treasure Galaxy! is an educational video game published by The Learning Company in 1994 for Windows, MS-DOS, and Mac.
+It intended to teach children ages 5 to 9 reading, basic mathematics and logic skills.
 Treasure Galaxy is part of the Super Seekers games.

-Background
+Plot

 After being removed from Treasure Cove, the Master of Mischief goes to Crystal City in deep space.
 After turning the harmless asteroids into menacing Disasteroids, the Master of Mischief attacks Crystal City and shatters its crystals.
 The Super Seekers are summoned to recover the crystal shards and save Crystal City from the Master of Mischief.

 Gameplay

 The goal of Treasure Galaxy! is to recover all of the crystals and return them to the Queen in her palace.
 To gather crystals, the player must first capture animated fireballs called "sunbeams" and answer their riddles.
 If answered correctly, a sunbeam will help the player decode a cipher that must be cracked in order to access the crystals hidden in the satellites.
 Each stage has different cipher that applies to all the satellites in that particular stage.

 There are three separate stages, or orbits, of play, and the player may not move on to the next stage until he has learned the 4-digit passcode.
 The passcode can be obtained by completing various challenges posed by aliens that can be found in each stage.
 The challenges pertain to real-world scenarios such as using a calendar to find a certain date, tangrams, measuring with a ruler and measuring with a scale.

 The difficulty of each separate category of puzzle changes according to how well the player does with that type of puzzle.
 At higher ranks, the game becomes more difficult, as there will be more crystals to find and disasteroids that steal star bucks.

 The computer game starts with a story.